codefellows/seattle-code-301n24/curriculum/class-06/facilitator/README.md

 ## Preparation

 **Plan for a longer than normal lecture session.
 This is the start of a new block, so there's no code review, and we have lots of very new ground to cover.**

+  - Make sure you get a Location IQ key or be prepared to demonstrate how to get this key in front of the class with the students.

 ## Lecture Outline